icapps/ios_objective_c_cursus/Students/Benny/Objective-C VS Swift.md

   * %f (float, double)
   * ...

-These are no longer nessecary in Swift
+These are no longer necessary in Swift

 ```Objective-C
 NSLog(@"%@", aString) // prints: "Some text"